Youngstown State students, staff plant 600 trees as part of new Legacy Forests Program

-YOUNGSTOWN, Ohio (WKBN) – A drive along Youngstown’s Oak Street on Thursday showed plenty of work as Youngstown State University students, faculty and others started the university’s Legacy Forests Program.
+YOUNGSTOWN, Ohio (WYTV) – A drive along Youngstown’s Oak Street on Thursday showed plenty of work as Youngstown State University students, faculty and others started the university’s Legacy Forests Program.

 The group planted 600 trees.